Local government teams operating citizen-facing digital services

 First response: Contain account scope, enforce session revocation, and validate affected service boundaries.

-Stabilization: Complete root-cause analysis, harden controls, and update access governance procedures.
+Stabilization: Review what happened, harden controls, and update access governance procedures.

 Third-Party Service Dependency Outage